Pere001/rising_tide_ld50/README.md

 Compiled with MSVC.

 To compile:
-1. Run the compiler from your command line, which should look something like this: call "C:\Program Files (x86)\Microsoft Visual Studio 12.0\VC\vcvarsall.bat" x64
+1. Run the compiler from your command-line, which should look something like this: call "C:\Program Files (x86)\Microsoft Visual Studio 12.0\VC\vcvarsall.bat" x64
 2. Call build.bat